 Since your brain needs water, when it's lacking it can lead to headaches and fatigue.
 So, before taking medication, have some water first and rest.
 That head pain might go away without you needing to take any other measures.
 Learn more about headache triggers and myths.

-Skin needs to stay hydrated from water to look dewy and young.
-Not drinking enough can increase the effects of aging and make skin look drier, flakier, wrinklier and just not as fresh as you'd like.
+Our skin needs water to stay healthy and look hydrated.
+Not drinking enough can increase the effects of aging.
 With insufficient water, collagen can crack, leading to fine lines and wrinkles.
 That's why people need moisturizing, hydrating products in a skin-care regimen to complement their water intake for that supple, soft look.

 9. You May Have Weaker Workouts